Solar and batteries can power the world

 cost_map-260206-solarbatt-solarbatt90.png

-The graph shows the results for 90%, 95% and 99% solar-battery supply.
-The high-latitude regions in particular have difficulty with the last 1-5% because of low winter sunshine.
+If we increase the solar-battery supply from 90% to 95% and 99%, the high-latitude regions have difficulty with the last 1-5% because of low winter sunshine.

 If we add wind in the case of 2030, this helps reduce costs particularly in high northern latitudes, where the wind tends to blow more strongly in the winter.